j-jorge/weak-function/README.md

 };
 ```

-Then keep going without wondering if the observer dies befor the observed.
+Then keep going without wondering if the observer dies before the observed.

 # Why not use a signal/slot library?